 What is the #MySciComm Series?

-Drawing inspiration from the #MySci hashtag, the ESA SciComm Section is launching a new blog series called #MySciComm.
+Drawing inspiration from the #MySci hashtag, in spring 2017 the ESA Communication & Engagement Section launched a blog series called #MySciComm.

 Our aim is to explore the personal and professional journeys of science communicators, including the joys, struggles, and helpful resources that surfaced along their way.

 We are also excited to showcase the wide range of types of SciComm that people can do, from photography and illustration to serving as an institutional press officer and public engagement research, and so much more.

 This is an emerging profession, and there are not only a lot of ways of doing SciComm, but a lot of ways of getting into it.
 Our #MySciComm series highlights some of the possibilities, and we invite contributors to be candid about the (rarely linear) ways they got into SciComm.
 The #MySciComm series aims to demystify careers and opportunities by actually explaining how SciComm opportunities arise and how series contributors capitalized on them.
 Essentially, we “go beyond the CV” in telling these scicomm backstories.

 For more about the motives and objectives of the series, read this op-ed, published by ESA’s EcoTone blog.
 In the op-ed, #MySciComm series founding editors’ explain what makes the series special and important, within and beyond the realms of science communication.